 - Send clear, consistent signals to suppliers on the gaps in medicines and formulations that are not yet developed, as well as the medicines and formulations that are no longer needed;

 - Support market consolidation and other market-shaping activities;

 - Facilitate benchmarking and revision of national guidelines, EMLs, and procurement lists against global guidance documents; and,

 - Support national procurement of WHO-recommended, affordable, quality-assured medicines.

 How does it work?

-- The dashboard has seven views: drug-resistant TB, drug-sensitive TB, and latent TB infection for adult and pediatric formulations, as well as a view with products that have been de-listed.
+- The dashboard has seven views: drug-resistant TB, drug-susceptible TB, and TB preventive treatment for adult and pediatric formulations, as well as a view with products that have been de-listed.

 - Each view contains a list of medicines and its current status across the various guidance documents included in the dashboard.